- 2013-10-30 - Baird to Present Third Annual Diefenbaker Award

 Potential candidates for this award were identified on a worldwide basis by Canada’s global network of diplomatic missions and in consultation with key government partners.
 Candidates were carefully screened on the basis of their human rights contributions.
 Short-listed candidates were recommended to the Minister of Foreign Affairs, who made the final selection.

-This non-monetary award is given on an annual basis, as part of Canada’s larger commitment to the promotion and defence of human rights at home and around the world.
+This non-monetary award is presented annually as part of Canada’s larger commitment to promoting freedom around the world.

 For information on previous awards, please see 2012 John Diefenbaker Award Ceremony and Minister Cannon Presents First Annual John Diefenbaker Defender of Human Rights and Freedom Award.

 Description: Foreign Affairs Minister John Baird, along with Andrew Bennett, Canada’s Ambassador for Religious Freedom, presents the 2013 John Diefenbaker Defender of Human Rights and Freedom Award to His Eminence Cardinal Joseph Zen, Bishop Emeritus of Hong Kong.

 In honouring Cardinal Zen for his exceptional courage and leadership in defending human rights and freedom, Baird underscored Canada’s duty to champion human rights and to pay tribute to human rights champions.